odomdworks-lang/data-quality-auditor/README.md

  Project Overview

-This project was developed to streamline Quality Assurance (QA) workflows for large-scale data evaluation projects.
+This project was developed to streamline Quality Assurance workflows for large-scale data evaluation projects.
 It uses the Pandas library to automate the identification of anomalies in search relevance datasets.

 Problem Solved: In high-volume data labeling, manual audits for missing metadata or inconsistent relevance scores are time-consuming and prone to human error.
 This script automates the first pass of QA, allowing the evaluator to focus on complex edge cases.